There are a couple of eye-opening books that changed the way I think about my life.

 It teaches you to capture all the things on your mind in a central inbox.
 Then, you must process these items by putting them on different lists.

 For example, date-sensitive items go on your calendar.
 Actionable items go on a “Next Action” list.
 Items that you won’t get around to immediately go on a “Someday/Maybe” list.
-And so on.

-As a result, I have read GTD more times than I have ever read any other book.
+I have read GTD more times than I have ever read any other book.
 That is all the more noteworthy, as it is one of the driest reads I have ever come across.
 It reads like the manual for a vacuum cleaner.

 Where the book falls short: